warren-bank/fork-Xanado/README.md

 ## Single-player (runs in the browser)
 If you want to play the single-player version against the computer, then all you have to do is to open the code from a server where it has been installed.
-Notihing is saved back to the server.
+Nothing is saved back to the server.

+You can run it [here]((https://cdot.github.io/dist/html/standalone_games.html).

 ## Multi-player (client-server)